HUNTERSVILLE, N.C. -- A man is suspected of shooting a female family member following Saturday morning's SWAT standoff with police.

 According to Spruill, the shooting stemmed from a domestic dispute.
-Reports say officers are searching for 32-year-old Jonathan Edward Williams who is not in custody and is believed to be armed and dangerous.
+Reports say officers are searching for 32-year-old Jonathan Edward Williams, who is not in custody and is believed to be armed and dangerous.

-NBC Charlotte's crew on the scene reports that police and SWAT officers were at the shooting scene for hours.
+NBC Charlotte's crew on the scene reported that police and SWAT officers were at the shooting scene for hours.
 One neighbor near the scene said she wasn't allowed to leave the neighborhood until police could escort her.

 "Six or eight more police cars the SWAT truck guys are jumping out and running through people's yards," said the neighbor.
 "We're like, 'This is a good neighborhood.
 Nothing like this happens,' so we're all in shock."

 Christine Hanson lives fifty yards away from where the shooting occurred, she was woken up by the SWAT team telling her she needed to evacuate.

 "They came to the back door, by the way," recalled Hanson, who added that people weren't allowed back home for nearly six hours.